Overview

 Start dates & application deadlines

-- Although there is no fixed closing deadline for applications to research degrees, we strongly recommend that you apply as soon as possible.
+There is no fixed closing deadline for applications to research degrees.
+We strongly recommend that you apply no later than 3 months before your start date.

 Language